SinaKhalili/laihfe/README.md

 Type `i` to go into insert mode and write a todo. `esc` will put you into normal mode where you can toggle todos on and off.

+## Keep it top of mind
+Add the `laihfe -l` command at the end of your `bashrc`/`zshrc` to spit out your current todos.
+That way you can see them every time you open a terminal!

 Uses the wonderful [bubbletea](https://github.com/charmbracelet/bubbletea) package for the TUI.